maxfordham/ipyautoui/README.md

 - Doesn't support nested objects or arrays.
 Coming soon...

+## DisplayFiles

-## DisplayFiles (TODO: name change to display, facilitating display of database data?)
+`(TODO: name change to display, facilitating display of database data?)`

 - DisplayFiles uses Jupyter's rich display system and large ecosystem of 3rd party packages to create a simple and unified display wrapper to various filetypes.
 - The renderer for a given file is inferred from the file extension.
      - TODO: where the datasource is not a file, the extension is a mapping code that maps a renderer to the datastructure of the data.
-- Custom renderer's can be
+- Custom renderer's can be passed to `DisplayFiles` allowing it to display user-defined filetypes (or compound extension filetypes)